Fraction Calculator

 Key Features

-Results are reduced to lowest terms automatically using the Euclidean algorithm to find the GCD.
+Reduces all output fractions to their lowest terms instantly using the Euclidean algorithm to determine the greatest common divisor.

 Frequently Asked Questions

-Place the negative sign on the whole part or the numerator.
-The calculator handles sign propagation automatically when converting mixed numbers to improper fractions.
+Place the negative sign on the whole part or the numerator to indicate a negative value.
+The calculator automatically handles sign propagation when converting mixed numbers to improper fractions for arithmetic operations.
+This ensures accurate results for all addition, subtraction, multiplication, and division scenarios involving negative numbers.